Google Translate

 Careers Guidance interviews available

-Careers Education embedded into PSHE programme and tutor time, focusing on Skills & qualities, preparing for the workplace, sharing information online, safety for the workplace, financial management, online safety and introduction to higher enducation
+Careers Education embedded into PSHE programme and tutor time, focusing on Skills & qualities, preparing for the workplace, sharing information online, safety for the workplace, financial management, online safety and introduction to higher education

 Visits to local university